Learning from Whales: Oxygen, Ecosystems and Human Health (2022-2023)

 Tasks will be divided by the main themes of the project, with each subteam’s lab work mentored by the faculty members.
 A central Sakai site will house weekly updates and be a hub for resources.
 Asynchronous lectures, journal articles and seminars will be shared to facilitate learning and promote discussion and all team leaders will facilitate ad-hoc meetings and check-ins to provide support and guidance.
 Collaboration will be facilitated via student-led presentations, including leading journal clubs and presenting each other's findings and progress to the group to ensure effective dissemination of information and to cement team relationships.

-- Spring 2022: Data collection; lab work; write, review and submit for publication
+- Spring 2023: Collect data; work in lab; write, review and submit manuscript for publication

 Academic credit available for fall and spring semesters; summer funding available

-Image: Whale, by Cyrille Humbert, licensed under CC BY-NC-ND 2.0
+Image: Humpbacks and pilot whales playing, by montereydiver, licensed under CC BY-NC 2.0

 - Nicola Quick, Nicholas School of the Environment